team-daniel/ADVICE/README.md

 # ADVICE: Adaptive Shielding with a Contrastive Autoencoder
-This repository contains code from our paper - 'Safe Exploration using Adaptive Shielding'.
+This repository contains code from our paper - 'Safe Reinforcement Learning in Black-Box Environments via Adaptive Shielding'.

 ### Introduction
 Empowering safe exploration of reinforcement learning (RL) agents during training is a critical impediment towards deploying RL agents in many real-world scenarios.
 Training RL agents in unknown, \textit{black-box} environments poses an even greater safety risk when prior knowledge of the domain/task is unavailable.
 We introduce ADVICE (Adaptive Shielding with a Contrastive Autoencoder), a novel post-shielding technique that distinguishes safe and unsafe features of state-action pairs during training, thus protecting the RL agent from executing actions that yield potentially hazardous outcomes.
 Our comprehensive experimental evaluation against state-of-the-art safe exploration techniques demonstrates how ADVICE can significantly reduce safety violations during training while maintaining a competitive outcome reward.